Paitesanshi/LLM-Agent-Survey/README.md

     -  **🔍 Optimized Classification System**
         - Made appropriate modifications to the existing classification system to make it more logical and organized.
 This will assist in better organizing and presenting the content of the document.
+        -
   </details>

-- [8/23/2023] The first version of the paper is released on arXiv: [A Survey on Large Language Model based Autonomous Agents](https://arxiv.org/abs/2308.11432)
+- [8/23/2023] The second version of our survey has been released on arXiv.
+See [A Survey on Large Language Model based Autonomous Agents](https://arxiv.org/abs/2308.11432)

 <!--omit in the toc-->
 ## Table of Content